Animation Terms – 3D/Maya

 Primitives – The basic geometrical shapes from which objects and characters are built.
 For example, in Maya the Polygon Primitives are Sphere, Cube, Cylinder, Cone, Plane, and Torus.

-Rendering – Computer Generated images made from calculating all of the model’s lighting, texturing, and animation information.
+Rendering – Computer Generated images made from calculating all of the models lights, texture, and animation information.

 Texture Map – An image file that is used for the color information in rendering the surface of a CG object.